 The Higher Education Summit is an annual event that explores the top issues affecting post-secondary education today.
-The 2019 conference took place from November 30 to December 1 at the Sheraton Centre Toronto Hotel.
+The 2020 conference is cancelled to allow the colleges to manage the ongoing challenges associated with the COVID-19 pandemic.
+Check back for details on the 2021 conference.

 “86% of college graduates employed within six months”